Helen C. White: Work and recognition

 White was the first female elected president of the American Association of University Professors and thrice served as president of the American Association of University Women (AAUW), including from 1941 to 1947.
 White received an AAUW achievement award in 1949 for her scholarly work and international service in the humanities.
 She also served as the vice president of the International Federation of University Women, president of the University of Wisconsin Teachers' Union, and the first woman president of the University Club.
 White was awarded two Guggenheim Fellowships, the 1942 Laetare Medal, the 1944 Siena Medal, the 1947 Radcliffe Alumni Association's Distinguished Achievement Award for Education, and 23 honorary degrees (Note: Of her honorary degrees, White said she received the distinctions from Catholic colleges due to her gender and religion, and the distinctions from Protestant colleges as their display of liberality.) from places such as Miami University, Mount Mary College, Mount Saint Scholastica College, Rockford College, Smith College, and Wilson College.
 She became an Honorary Officer of the Most Excellent Order of the British Empire in 1958 for her renown as a scholar of 16th and 17th century English literature.
 In 1959 she was elected a Fellow of the American Academy of Arts and Sciences.
 White was on the United States National commission for UNESCO and represented the United States twice at UNESCO meetings: the 1946 Preparatory Commission for UNESCO and the 1947 second UNESCO General Conference held in Mexico City.
 White was also on the 1946 U.S. Education Mission to Germany.
 Additionally, she sat on the boards of the National Conference of Christians and Jews, the American Council on Education, and the Phi Beta Kappa Senate, and was appointed by the U.S. President to the Fulbright Board of Foreign Scholarships.

 Upon her death, the University of Wisconsin named a new building after her.
 It houses the undergraduate library, known as College Library.
 Helen C. White Hall sits on the edge of campus near Lake Mendota and is seven stories tall.
 The English department moved from Bascom Hall to the new building when it opened in September 1971.
 The library holds White's donation of over 4,000 books.
-The building also houses the philosophy department, library school, and Cooperative Children's Book Center.
+The building also houses the philosophy department and Cooperative Children's Book Center.
+The building housed the library school until 2025, when it moved to the new Morgridge Hall.
 Hazel McGrath wrote that "no more fitting monument to one of its most eminent scholars could have been built by the University of Wisconsin".